Common foods, like soybeans and wheat, are high in lectins. But how you cook them may reduce the lectins you consume.

-They’re sometimes referred to as antinutrients, since they can reduce the body’s ability to absorb nutrients.
+They’re sometimes referred to as antinutrients.
+Animal studies suggest that certain lectins can reduce the body’s ability to absorb nutrients.
 Lectins are thought to have evolved as a natural defense in plants, essentially as a toxin that deters animals from eating them (

 Humans are unable to digest lectins, so they travel through your gut unchanged.

-The highest concentrations of lectins are found in healthy foods like legumes, grains and nightshade vegetables.
+The highest concentrations of lectins are found in healthy foods like legumes, grains, and nightshade vegetables.
 Luckily, there are several ways to reduce the lectin content of these healthy foods to make them safe to eat.

 They are also a great source of carbs that are low on the glycemic index (GI).

-Red kidney beans contain many vital vitamins and minerals, such as iron, potassium, folate and vitamin K1.
+Red kidney beans contain many vital vitamins and minerals, such as iron, potassium, folate, and vitamin K1.

 However, raw kidney beans also contain high levels of a lectin called phytohaemagglutinin.

-If you eat them raw or undercooked, they can cause extreme nausea, vomiting and diarrhea.
+If you eat them raw or undercooked, they can cause extreme nausea, vomiting, and diarrhea.
 As few as five beans can cause a response.

 A hemagglutinating unit (hau) is a measure of lectin content.
 In their raw form, red kidney beans contain 20,000–70,000 hau.
 Once they’re thoroughly cooked, they contain only 200–400 hau, which is considered a safe level (

-As long as they are properly cooked, red kidney beans are a valuable and nutritious food that shouldn’t be avoided.
+When properly cooked, red kidney beans are a valuable and nutritious food that shouldn’t be avoided.

-Summary: Red kidney beans are high in protein and fiber.
+Summary Red kidney beans are high in protein and fiber.
 When cooked properly,

-However, soybeans are another food that contains high levels of lectins.
+That said, soybeans are another food that contains high levels of lectins.

 Research shows that soybean lectins are almost completely deactivated when they’re boiled at 212°F (100°C) for at least 10 minutes.

 In contrast, dry or moist heating of soybeans at 158°F (70°C) for several hours had little or no effect on their lectin content (

 On the other hand, fermentation and sprouting are both proven methods of reducing lectins.

-Fermented soybean products include soy sauce, miso and tempeh.
-Soybean sprouts are also widely available, and can be added to salads or used in stir-fries.
+Fermented soybean products include soy sauce, miso, and tempeh.
+Soybean sprouts are also widely available and can be added to salads or used in stir-fries.

-Summary: Wheat is a staple in many people’s diets.
+Summary Wheat is a staple in many people’s diets.
 Whole-wheat products can

 They are high in mono- and polyunsaturated fats, making them a great source of energy.

-They are also high in protein and a wide range of vitamins and minerals, such as biotin, vitamin E and thiamine.
+They are also high in protein and a wide range of vitamins and minerals, such as biotin, vitamin E, and thiamine.

-Unlike with some of the other foods on this list, the lectins in peanuts don’t appear to be reduced by heating.
+Unlike some of the other foods on this list, the lectins in peanuts don’t appear to be reduced by heating.

 One test-tube study found that peanut lectins increased growth in cancer cells (

-This, alongside the evidence that peanut lectins can enter the blood stream, has led some people to believe that lectins could encourage cancer to spread in the body.
+This, alongside the evidence that peanut lectins can enter the bloodstream, has led some people to believe that lectins could encourage cancer to spread in the body.

-Tomatoes are part of the nightshade family, along with potatoes, eggplants and bell peppers.
+Tomatoes are part of the nightshade family, along with potatoes, eggplants, and bell peppers.

 One of the most studied compounds in tomatoes is the antioxidant lycopene.
 It has been found to reduce inflammation and heart disease, and studies have shown it may protect against cancer (

 Some people have linked tomatoes and other nightshade vegetables to inflammation, such as that found in arthritis.
 So far, no formal research has supported this link.

 lycopene.
 There is no evidence that their lectin content has any significant

 Potatoes are another member of the nightshade family.
-They are a very popular food and are eaten in many forms.
+They are a very popular food and eaten in many forms.

 Eaten with the skin, potatoes are also a good source of some vitamins and minerals.

-For the majority of people, potatoes do not cause any adverse effects.
+In most people, potatoes do not cause any adverse effects.
 In fact, one study found that some varieties of potatoes were linked to a reduction in inflammation (39).

-levels of lectins, there is currently no evidence for any significant adverse
+levels of lectins, there is currently no evidence of any significant adverse

 Only about a third of the foods you eat likely contain a significant amount of lectins.